LukeHebert/IGHC_maps/README.md

 # Rationale
-This repository records the steps taken & tools used to generate a map of the immunoglobulin C (constant) gene loci among four species.
-This map helps depict what might have been a gene deletion event in an ancestor of the ferret and mink that is not an ancestor of the dog or human.
+This repository records the steps taken & tools used to generate a map of the immunoglobulin C (constant) gene loci among multiple species.
+I used it to compare ferret IGHG genes specifically to related carnivores and to humans, as ferrets appear to only have two IGHG genes whereas humans have four.
+However, this code can be generalized for any species' genome assembly in which either IMGT C-GENE annotations exist or a determined researcher has their own proposed C-GENE genomic sequences to visualize.

 Fortunately, IMGT provides C gene sequences for all these species.
 Unfortunately, their sequence record descriptions include start & stop positions that cannot trivially be mapped back to an organism's genome.
 Therefore, some other mapping tool must be employed to re-annotate their location within a genome.
 This repository uses a BLAST wrapper.